Stomach-ache/topics-of-interest/utils.md

 __all__ = ['accuracy']

 def accuracy(output, target, topk=(1,)):
-    """Computes the precision@k for the specified values of k""" maxk = max(topk)
+    """Computes the precision@k for the specified values of k in Pytorch""" maxk = max(topk)
     batch_size = target.size(0)